PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/layout_detection.en.md

 * Set the mode to model inference prediction: `-o Global.mode=predict`
 * Specify the model weights path: `-o Predict.model_dir="./output/best_model/inference"`
+* Specify the input data path: `-o Predict.input="..."`
+* If the model supports multiple inference engines, you can additionally set `-o Predict.engine=...` and `-o Predict.engine_config='{}'` to switch backend and backend-specific settings;
-* Specify the input data path: `-o Predict.input="..."` Other related parameters can be set by modifying the fields under `Global` and `Predict` in the `.yaml` configuration file.
+Other related parameters can be set by modifying the fields under `Global` and `Predict` in the `.yaml` configuration file.
 For details, please refer to [PaddleX Common Model Configuration File Parameter Description](../../instructions/config_parameters_common.en.md).

-* Alternatively, you can use the PaddleX wheel package for inference, easily integrating the model into your own project.
-To integrate, simply add the `model_dir="/output/best_model/inference"` parameter to the `create_model(model_name=model_name, kernel_option=kernel_option)` function in the quick integration method from Step 3.
+* Alternatively, you can use the PaddleX wheel package for inference and integrate the model into your own project.
+Based on the quick integration example in Section III, add `model_dir="/output/best_model/inference"`, and optionally append `engine=...` and `engine_config=...` when needed.

 #### 4.4.2 Model Integration
 The model can be directly integrated into PaddleX pipelines or into your own projects.